jackveney/wpc-proclaim/docs/documentation/edit_scripture.md

 # Editing Scripture

 ## 1. Navigate to Existing Scripture Reading
- To edit the previous scripture reading navigate to the content you want to edit.
-They are all labelled on the left sidebar.
-When you select an element from the left sidebar it will turn yellow.
+ To edit the previous scripture reading navigate to the scripture reading.
+It will be named whatever the current scripture reading entered is.

  ![Sidebar](../assets/images/editing_content/sidebar.png)

- <i>I will use the Scripture (Micah 1:1–5; 6:6–8) from 11/13/2022 as the example on this page.</i>

 ## 2. Delete Previous Readings
- Delete the previous readings by selecting the "x" to the right of them
+ Delete the previous readings by selecting the ```x``` to the right of them

  ![Delete](../assets/images/scripture/delete.png)

 ## 3. Add a Passage
- Now that the previous readings have been deleted, add a new pacssage by clicking the "Add a passage" text.
+ Now that the previous readings have been deleted, add a new passage by clicking the ```Add a passage``` text.

  ![Add Passage](../assets/images/scripture/add_passage.png)

 ## 4. Enter Readings
  Enter the readings into the box.
 For readings that span multiple chapters, you will have to break up the chapters.
-Press the arrow button to the right to add the scripture reading to the content.
+Press the ```->``` button to the right to add the scripture reading to the content.

  ![Arrow](../assets/images/scripture/delete.png)